kjaymiller/Bunch_Alfred/README.md

 - Control: Forces Closed the Applications listed in the bunch.
 - Shift: Opens the Bunch file to be edited
 - bedit <bunch> - Opens the Bunch file to be edited
+- `bsettings` - Opens the preferences page
-- bsettings:refresh - Refreshes your Bunch List
+- `bsettings:refresh` - Refreshes your Bunch List
-- bsettings:bunches_dir - Reveals the contents of the current bunches directory
+- `bsettings:bunches_dir` - Reveals the contents of the current bunches directory
   - Modifier cmd - opens the prompt to change the bunches directory.
 (YOU WILL NEED TO REFRESH YOUR BUNCH LIST)

-- bsettings:help - Opens this page!
+- `bsettings:help` - Opens this page!

 [Bunch]: https://bunchapp.co